 I believe my child was eligible for more P-EBT benefits than they received.
 What can I do?

-If you think your child was eligible for more benefits than they received for the first semester, you can request a review of your benefits between April 25 and July 15 by calling the P-EBT Call Center at 833-442-1255, Monday through Friday, 8 a.m. to 6 p.m.
+If you think your child was eligible for more benefits than they received for the first semester, you can request a review of your benefits between April 25 and July 15.
+A review of second semester benefits can be requested between August 15 and October 14.
+To request a review, call the P-EBT Call Center at 833-442-1255, Monday through Friday, 8 a.m. to 6 p.m.
 Central time.

 After your request is submitted, HHS will review the benefit decision and contact your child's school for more information.
 The review process can take two to five weeks to complete.